 Contact Your Insurance Company

-It is generally a good idea to report an accident to your insurance company, even in cases where you believe the damage is minor and could be worked out between you and the driver directly.
+It is generally a good idea to report an accident to your insurance company, even in cases where you believe the damage is minor and could be worked out between you and the at-fault driver directly.
 This discretion is because damage could be worse than you initially realize, and if you have not reported it, the insurance company could deny your claim.

 Click to contact our personal injury lawyers today